nleguillarme/taxonerd/README.md

 ## Installation

-TaxoNERD is only available for Python 3.8+
+Installing the package from pip will automatically install all dependencies, including pandas, spaCy, scispaCy and textract.
+Make sure you install this package before you install the models.
+Also note that this package requires Python 3.8+ and spaCy v3.0+.

     $ pip install taxonerd

+For GPU support, find your CUDA version using `nvcc --version` and add the version in brackets, e.g. taxonerd[cuda102] for CUDA10.2 or taxonerd[cuda110] for CUDA11.0.
+Supported CUDA versions are 10.2, 11.0, 11.1, 11.2.

+To download the models:

     $ pip install https://github.com/nleguillarme/taxonerd/releases/download/v1.1.1/en_ner_eco_md-1.0.0.tar.gz
     $ pip install https://github.com/nleguillarme/taxonerd/releases/download/v1.1.1/en_ner_eco_biobert-1.0.0.tar.gz

 Entity linker files are downloaded and cached the first time the linker is used.
 This may take some time, but it should only be done once.
 Currently (v1.1.1), there are 3 supported linkers:

 * gbif_backbone: Links to [GBIF Backbone Taxonomy (2019-09-06)](https://www.gbif.org/fr/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c) (~9.5M names for ~3.5M taxa).
 * taxref: Links to [TAXREF (v13)](https://inpn.mnhn.fr/telechargement/referentielEspece/taxref/13.0/menu) (~1.2M names for ~267k taxa).